mybatis/mybatis-dynamic-sql/README.md

 ```

 ### Second - Write MyBatis mappers that will use the generated statement
-The library will create support classes that will be used as input to a MyBatis mapper.
-These classes include the generated where clause, as well as a parameter set that will match the generated clause.
-Both are required by MyBatis3.
-It is intended that these objects be the one and only parameter to a MyBatis method.
+The library will create classes that will be used as input to a MyBatis mapper.
+These classes include the generated SQL, as well as a parameter set that will match the generated SQL.
+Both are required by MyBatis.
+It is intended that these objects be the one and only parameter to a MyBatis mapper method.

 The library can be used with both XML and annotated mappers, but we recommend using MyBatis' annotated mapper support in all cases.
 The only case where XML is required is when you code a JOIN statement - in that case you will need to define your result map in XML due to limitations of the MyBatis annotations in supporting joins.